neulab/explainaboard_client/example/benchmark/gaokao/readme.md

 * `--system-name`: the system name of your submission.
 Note: this assumes that all system output share one system name.
 * `--benchmark`: the benchmark config file
-* `system_outputs`: system output files, which usually contain multiple files, whose names should be defined starting with the number (e.g., `0`, `1`, `2`) to specify the order of these system outputs.
+* `--system-outputs`: system output files, which usually contain multiple files, whose names should be defined starting with the number (e.g., `0`, `1`, `2`) to specify the order of these system outputs.
 The order  should strictly correspond to the dataset order of `datasets` in `config_gaokao.json`.